Blade Runner: Development

-Having invested over $2.5 million in pre-production, as the date of commencement of principal photography neared, Filmways withdrew financial backing.
+Having invested more than $2.5 million in pre-production, as the date of commencement of principal photography neared, Filmways withdrew financial backing.
 In ten days Deeley had secured $21.5 million in financing through a three-way deal between the Ladd Company (through Warner Bros.), the Hong Kong-based producer Sir Run Run Shaw and Tandem Productions.

 Dick became concerned that no one had informed him about the film's production, which added to his distrust of Hollywood.
 After Dick criticized an early version of Fancher's script in an article written for the Los Angeles Select TV Guide, the studio sent Dick the Peoples rewrite.
 Although Dick died shortly before the film's release, he was pleased with the rewritten script and with a 20-minute special effects test reel that was screened for him when he was invited to the studio.
 Despite his well-known skepticism of Hollywood in principle, Dick enthused to Scott that the world created for the film looked exactly as he had imagined it.
 He said, "I saw a segment of Douglas Trumbull's special effects for Blade Runner on the KNBC news.
 I recognized it immediately.
 It was my own interior world.
 They caught it perfectly."
-He also approved of the film's script, saying, "After I finished reading the screenplay, I got the novel out and looked through it.
+He also approved of the film's script, saying: "After I finished reading the screenplay, I got the novel out and looked through it.
 The two reinforce each other so that someone who started with the novel would enjoy the movie and someone who started with the movie would enjoy the novel."
 The motion picture was dedicated to Dick.
 Principal photography of Blade Runner began on March 9, 1981, and ended four months later.